osrf/gazebo_tutorials/animated_box/tutorial.md

 gz topic -v /gazebo/animated_box_world/pose/local/info
 ~~~

-You should see a graphical interface that display the pose of the box.
+You should see a graphical interface that displays the pose of the box.

 ## Connect to a simulation with your own executable

 Make sure Gazebo is not running.

-We will Gazebo as above, and then run the independent listener
+We will start Gazebo as above, and then run the independent listener
 executable that connects to Gazebo.
-The indepdent listener receives
+The independent listener receives
 the location and timestamp of the box and prints it out.

 ~~~